“Nurture your mind with great thoughts”

 Literacy intervention is delivered to the year groups separately, and through two different Literacy programmes.
 We use SRA Reading Labs and Accelerated reader to help pupils develop reading, spelling and comprehension skills.

 ICT skills are incorporated into English lessons as research or projects.

 Students benefit from timetabled lessons twice week in the Learning Resource Centre and have time to explore and use the resources available there.

 Students also benefit from sessions to work on Social Skills Speech and language development.

 The Nurture Group classroom is a bright, welcoming environment.
-The room has 6standalone computers, animation equipment, a range of crafts resources for model making and project work, a mini library and reading corner, as well as interactive whiteboard for everyday teaching.
+The room has 6 standalone computers, animation equipment, a range of crafts resources for project work, a mini library and reading corner, as well as interactive whiteboard for everyday teaching.

 A typical English unit of work will focus on reading for understanding, creative writing, punctuation skills, learning new vocabulary, and being able to talk about a text and express opinions and quote information from it.
 Other units of work include reading Scripts, writing fables and fairy tales, studying and creating films and animations and bringing Shakespeare to life through performance.

 In Maths, the curriculum focuses on number sense and skills, basic operations, simple problem solving skills and revising number bonds and multiplication tables.
 The objective is to ensure students can perform basic mathematical skills they will need in daily life, such as counting money, solving problems, estimating or measuring space.

 Many students who join the Nurture Group will have their own strengths in each subject, for example: some will shine in Maths, while others will have a very creative approach to writing.